 While the characters are exaggerated a fair bit, it’s just fun to watch them talk about regular topics like their favorite Gundams, how to act when buying lewd books, or just regular smacktalk while playing a fighting game.

 #3 Young adult character

 Being set in a college instead of the usual high school setting means that the members of the club are all pretty much adults already, but who haven’t sorted out their lives quite yet.
-Shimoku Kio’s character designs are a wonderful fit for this turbulent age group and provide us with a cast that looks just as diverse as their personalities.
+Shimoku Kio’s character designs are a wonderful fit for this turbulent age group and provide us with a diverse cast of interesting personalities.

 Everybody has their own body types, distinct features, preferred hairstyles, and voice-actors that complete the characters.
 This has many interesting effects, most prominently that the characters look more like regular people than idealized anime designs.
 Even the star couple consisting of the otaku-hating Saki and pretty boy Kousaka are kept sensible and it’s fun to see how subtly some of these characters age over time.
 A secondary benefit is that fan-service becomes more of a surprise.

 The characters don’t look like they were deliberately designed to be sexually appealing; they were designed to be people and those people can be sexy.
 I can appreciate a good ecchi show for sure, but there is an entirely different appeal to watching a storyline in Genshiken build up the romantic tension between two regular-looking characters, culminating in a somewhat-awkward but passionate love scene.
 It feels more real, if that makes any sense, and I find it an encouraging that Genshiken promotes the idea that even otaku can establish healthy relationships.

 Of course, there is plenty of Genshiken hentai out there on web, but I imagine the characters would appreciate that if they knew.